-School of Medicine 2019-2020
+School of Medicine 2020-2021

-BULLETIN OF YALE UNIVERSITY Series 115 Number 8 July 30, 2019

-BULLETIN OF YALE UNIVERSITY Series 115 Number 8 July 30, 2019 (USPS 078-500) is published seventeen times a year (one time in May and October; three times in June and September; four times in July; five times in August) by Yale University, 2 Whitney Avenue, New Haven CT 06510.
+BULLETIN OF YALE UNIVERSITY Series 116 Number 8 July 30, 2020 BULLETIN OF YALE UNIVERSITY Series 116 Number 8 July 30, 2020 (USPS 078-500) is published seventeen times a year (one time in October; three times in September; four times in June and July; five times in August) by Yale University, 2 Whitney Avenue, New Haven CT 06510.
 Periodicals postage paid at New Haven, Connecticut.

-Postmaster: Send address changes to Bulletin of Yale University,

-PO Box 208227, New Haven CT 06520-8227
+Postmaster: Send address changes to Bulletin of Yale University, PO Box 208227, New Haven CT 06520-8227

-Managing Editor: Kimberly M. Goff-Crews

-Editor: Lesley K. Baier

-PO Box 208230, New Haven CT 06520-8230
+Managing Editor: Kimberly M. Goff-Crews Editor: Lesley K. Baier PO Box 208230, New Haven CT 06520-8230

-The closing date for material in this bulletin was June 30, 2019.
+The closing date for material in this bulletin was June 30, 2020.

-The University reserves the right to withdraw or modify the courses of instruction or to change the instructors at any time.
+The University reserves the right to amend or supplement the information published in this bulletin at any time, including but not limited to withdrawing or modifying the courses of instruction or changing the instructors.

-© 2019 by Yale University.
+©2020 by Yale University.
 All rights reserved.
 The material in this bulletin may not be reproduced, in whole or in part, in any form, whether in print or electronic media, without written permission from Yale University.

-Website

-https://medicine.yale.edu
+Website https://medicine.yale.edu